Post 10 July

 Policy Element Description Implementation Guidelines

-Security Protocols Data encryption and secure access IT Security Guidelines
+Security Protocols Data encryption, access controls IT security policies

 7. Conduct Regular Training and Drills